Post by Graveyardbride on Mar 19, 2015 22:54:06 GMT -5

 Whether one chooses to believe the story as reported and written in Blood and Money or Ann Kurth’s recollections in her book, is a matter of choice.
 There are many similarities in the two accounts for there is no denying (whatever one chooses to believe) that the murder and subsequent events following the death of Joan Robinson Hill are some of the most mysterious and diabolical in the annals of Texas crime history – or anywhere else for that matter.
 The indisputable facts are: In 1971, Dr. John Hill went on trial, not for Joan’s murder, but for “death by omission,” i.e., for failing to take Joan to the hospital until it was too late.
 He hired famous Texas criminal lawyer Richard “Racehorse” Haynes and the trial was just beginning when Ann Kurth, ever the drama queen, blurted out on the stand that Hill had admitted killing Joan.
 Haynes requested a mistrial and it was granted.

-On September 24, 1972, while he was awaiting his second trial, Dr. Hill was murdered in front of his third wife, Connie (whom he married June 17, 1971), his mother and Boot, in the entryway of the River Oaks mansion after supposedly returning from a trip to Las Vegas.
-His murder occurred 2½ years after Joan's death and many believe Ash Robinson ordered the hit.
-A convict named Bobby Wayne Vandiver (along with an accomplice) are believed to have done the job, but unfortunately, Vandiver was shot and killed by police in Longview, Texas, in an unrelated incident, before he could be brought to trial.
-Two others – Lilla Paulus and Marcia McKittrick – were tried, convicted and sent to prison for arranging the hit, however, Paulus' conviction was overturned on appeal.
-McKittrick was paroled in 1986.
-The hit was never traced to Ash Robinson and because John Hill was scheduled to be tried again for Joan's death, some question Robinson's involvement.
-Hill's new wife, Connie, and his mother, Myra Hill, filed a wrongful death suit against Ash Robinson and in August 1977, it was determined Robinson had no part in John Hill's death.
+On September 24, 1972, while he was awaiting his second trial, Dr. Hill was murdered in front of his third wife, Connie Loesby (whom he married June 17, 1971), his mother and Boot, in the entryway of the River Oaks mansion after supposedly returning from a trip to Las Vegas.
+His murder occurred 2½ years after Joan’s death and many believe Ash Robinson ordered the hit.
+A convict named Bobby Wayne Vandiver (along with an accomplice) are believed to have done the job, but unfortunately, Vandiver was shot and killed by police in Longview, Texas, in an unrelated incident before he could be brought to trial.
+Two others – Lilla Paulus and Marcia McKittrick – were tried and convicted as accomplices.
+McKittrick was paroled, and Paulus died of breast cancer in 1986.
+The hit was never traced to Ash Robinson and because John Hill was scheduled to be tried again for Joan’s death, some questioned Robinson’s involvement.
+Hill’s new wife, Connie, and his mother, Myra Hill, filed a wrongful death suit against Ash Robinson and in August 1977, it was determined Robinson had no part in John Hill’s death.

 Ash Robinson, desperate to discover the cause of his daughter’s death, hired Dr. Milton Helpern, the well-known and highly skilled Chief Medical Examiner of New York City, to conduct a second autopsy.
 August 16, 1969, the day Joan was exhumed, was like something straight out of a horror movie and one of the observers later recalled, “The day was written by Edgar Allan Poe.
 It was weird and frightening.”
 As thunder rumbled across Houston, the coffin was opened and Helpern exclaimed, “There is dried mud inside this casket,” an indication someone had already disturbed the rest of Joan Robinson Hill.
 Shortly thereafter, it was revealed that approximately three days following Joan’s burial, her husband had obtained a permit to open the coffin to remove a ring from his wife’s finger.
 (As a physician, Hill would have known that opening a sealed coffin and exposing the corpse to the air would hasten decomposition.)